 Agorapulse along Hootsuite is among the top 2 social media tools according to this infographic.
 Sendible and Sproutsocial are good tools too, but I wouldn’t recommend them for newbie social media marketers as they are quite expensive compared to the ones mentioned above.

-If you want to focus on visual social media marketing you must get Viraltag as it lets you easily create and schedule images on sites like Pinterest, Tumblr, Facebook, Instagram and Twitter.
-You can read a full review of Viraltag here.
+If you want to focus on visual social media marketing you must get Tailwind as it lets you easily create and schedule images and videos on sites like Pinterest and Instagram.
+You can read a full review of Tailwind here.

 For running successful Facebook adverts you should sign up for Adespresso.
 It lets you conduct split tests and helps you easily gain insights on how well ads are performing with its detailed analytics.